 “It (Ramadan) is the month, whose beginning is mercy, its middle, forgiveness, and its end, emancipation from the fire (of hell)”

 Bihar al-Anwar, Vol.: 93, Pg.: 34

 It is important to understand that asking for Allah’s (SWT)’s forgiveness before and after every prayer is extremely crucial.
-Merely wishing something in the heart without making it a part of your supplications is less likely to achieve the desired objective!
-Some of you might already know this, but we felt it would be nice to revise the dua for the second ashra of Ramadan.
+Merely wishing for something in the heart without making it a part of your supplications is less likely to achieve the desired objective!
+Some of you might already know this, but we felt it would be nice to revise the dua for the second Ashra of Ramadan.
 Its literal translation from Arabic to English is as follows:

 “I ask forgiveness of my sins from Allah who is my Lord and I turn towards Him.”

 There is no compulsion as to how many times it should be said during a day but making a habit of saying it before and after every prayer sounds like a great idea.
 What do you think?